-23. No development shall commence until a Design, Heritage and Landscape Strategy for the former runway area has been submitted to and agreed by the local planning authority.
-The strategy shall include 'detailed design elements' (layout; quantity of car parking spaces; surface materials; landscaping, lighting; cycle parking; street furniture and signage; and appearance of all car parking features).
+23. No development shall commence until a Design, Usage, Heritage and Landscape Strategy for the former runway area has been submitted to and agreed by the local planning authority, in consultation with Martlesham Parish Council.
+The strategy shall include 'detailed design elements' (layout; quantity of car parking spaces; surface materials; landscaping, lighting; cycle parking; street furniture and signage; appearance of all car parking features); and a funding strategy.
 It shall also address all pertinent matters associated with the overall vision and character of the area and its setting; the design approach to the public realm; measures to reflect and enhance the historic importance; and the principles of car park/public space hierarchy to address, movement and permeability.